Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Abstract

 \section{Abstract}

 We design dynamic routing policies for an overlay network which meet delay requirements of real-time traffic being served on top of an underlying legacy network, where the overlay nodes do not know the underlay characteristics.
 We pose the problem as a constrained MDP, and show that when the underlay implements static policies such as FIFO with randomized routing, then a decentralized policy, that can be computed efficiently in a distributed fashion, is optimal.
-When the underlay implements a dynamic policy, we show that the same decentralized policy performs as well as any decentralized policy.
 Our algorithm utilizes multi-timescale stochastic approximation techniques, and its convergence relies on the fact that the recursions asymptotically track a nonlinear differential equation, namely the replicator equation.
+Extensive simulations show that the proposed policy indeed outperforms the existing policies.